Imagine, paying 40% off the lowest possible rate at a Disney resort and staying in a premium room.

-On my most recent trip to Walt Disney World I reserved three nights at the Animal Kingdom Lodge.
+On a recent trip to Walt Disney World I reserved three nights at the Animal Kingdom Lodge.
 My wife’s birthday was during the trip so I mentioned that when making my reservation through my travel agent, Ears of Experience.
 I booked a standard view room which during my stay dates cost $300 per night before taxes at the regular rate.
 My cost using the Armed Forces Salute 40% off was $180 per night plus tax for a total of $607.50.
 At the regular rate the total would have been $1012.50.

 When we were checking in I asked for a comp upgrade.
 I knew the clerk could see the birthday mentioned on her screen and that it was a military rate.
 She said just a minute she needed to asked a supervisor to approve the upgrade.
-It took several minutes but it was so worth it.
-Look at the photo above, that’s the view from our Savannah View room balcony.
-Lots better than a parking lot right?
+It took several minutes but it was so worth it!
+She came back in a few minutes and said, “It’s our pleasure to upgrade you to a Savanna View room.”

 A savannah view room during our dates was going for $380 plus tax per night ($1282.50 total).